benevolent-games/tact/README.md

 <br/><br/>

 ## 🍋 tact deck
-> *full user input system with localstorage bindings persistence*
+> *the full setup*

-the deck is the heart of tact, bundling together a hub with multiple ports, and handling persistence for bindings preferences.
+the deck is the heart of tact, tying all the pieces together and putting a bow in it for you.

-you don't have to use the deck, you could wire up a hub and ports yourself — but the deck wraps it up and puts a bow on it for you.

 ### 🛹 deck setup
 - **import stuff from tact**